grelleum/SteelConnection/README.md

 The Organization is case-sensistive and is also known as the organization short name, as opposed to the longname, which is more descriptive and can include spaces, and other characters.

 #### Authentication:
 SteelConnect REST API uses Basic Auth, meaning a username and password are required for authentication for every request made.
 The steelconnection object can store the username and pssword for you, or you can use a .netrc file as detailed below.
+Choose one of the following methods:

-##### Interactive login:
+##### Interactive login (Optional):
 If you do not specify a username and password, and a .netrc file is not configured, steelconnection will interactively prompt you for your username and password.
 Steelconnection will validate the login by making a 'status' call against the REST API.
 ```python
 >>> import steelconnection